 7 By faith Noah, being warned by God concerning events as yet unseen, in reverent fear constructed an ark for the saving of his household.
 By this he condemned the world and became an heir of the righteousness that comes by faith.
 Hebrews 11:7 ESV

 Do you dear reader trust God?
 Is Christ the rock upon which you are building your life?
-Noah was saved not because he was perfect or because he built a boat.
-Noah was saved because he trusted God.
+God saved Noah not because he was perfect or because he built a boat.
+God saved Noah because he trusted God.
 His relationship with the Creator allowed him to morally sound in a morally corrupt and evil world.
 Nothing has changed.
 Everyone around you, even in your own family, might be corrupt but you don’t need to be.
 You can trust that God will pull you out of the fire and set you on a sturdy foundation.
 Like Noah in the days of old God has provided an Ark in the form of Jesus Christ to make us righteous by faith.
 Do you trust him?
 Call on Jesus.
 He is waiting.